joohnyfranzen/My-Property---Laravel-Project/README.md

 ### How to inicializate it

-- In the terminal type ' git clone https://github.com/joohnyfranzen/My_Property-Laravel_Project '
+1. In the terminal type ```git clone https://github.com/joohnyfranzen/My_Property-Laravel_Project```
+2. Type the command "composer install".
+It will install all necessary php packages.
+3. After installing the dependencies you change example.env to .env
+4. Finally with the command ```php artisan serve``` run the project

 ### Database: